-Paleo Diet 101: a Comprehensive Beginners' Guide
+Paleo Lifestyle 101: a Comprehensive Beginners' Guide

 Paleo tray

-Paleo Diet 101: a Comprehensive Beginners' Guide
+Paleo Lifestyle 101: a Comprehensive Beginners' Guide

 The important distinction lies in the introduction of mass-farming around 10,000 years ago, which quickly and radically altered our diets.